lprzyb/mfa-cache-ssh-key-PAMSH-RESTAPI/README.md

 This PowerShell script automates the process of authenticating to **CyberArk PAM Self-Hosted (PVWA)** using **LDAP credentials**, and then generates a **MFA-caching SSH private key** via the CyberArk REST API.

-It supports multiple SSH key formats and includes basic metadata reporting and expiration monitoring (if supported by the API).
+It supports multiple SSH key formats.

 ---